httpoz/httpoz/README.md

 ### Hi there 👋

+#### 🚀 Current projects
+- 🔭 A baby tracking app, to be a "data driven dad".
+- 🔭 Writing my thoughts on leadership [httpoz/awesome-engineering-leadership](https://github.com/httpoz/awesome-engineering-leadership)

+#### 🌳 What am I currently learning?
+- 🌱 Kotlin and Spring Boot.

 <!--
 **httpoz/httpoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.